 Model agencies will often want to audition new models by holding a casting at their offices or at a photographic studio.
 Whilst agents are interested in how you look, they will also take your personality into consideration.
 In addition to being confident and friendly you will also need to demonstrate that you can take direction.
 Castings can take a long time and you may be kept waiting so be prepared.

-If you think you have got what it takes to model then there’s no better time to get started.
+If you think you have model potential then there’s no better time to get started.
 Whatever your heritage, your unique features hold the key to a great career so be proud of your ethnicity.